 - 1 cup powdered sugar

 - Preheat oven to 425.
-Use about 1 Tbs melted butter to grease the bottom of a 9 inch cake pan.
+Use 1 tablespoon softened butter to grease the bottom and sides of a 9 inch cake pan.
 Set aide.

-- In a medium bowl combine sugar, brown sugar, cinnamon, and salt.
-Mix together.
-Add in vanilla and cut in butter with a fork or your hands until well combined.
-Set aside.
+- In a medium bowl combine sugar, brown sugar, cinnamon, salt and vanilla.
+Mix together and set aside.

 - In a large bowl whisk together flour, sugar, baking powder, baking soda, and salt.
-Using a liquid measuring cup, measure 1 cup of buttermilk, add ¼ cup other milk (I used 1%) and then whisk in 2 Tbs melted butter.
-Mix buttermilk mixture into dry ingredients until just combined, then knead with your hands for about 30 seconds.
-(I recommend flouring hands first as the dough will be quite sticky)
+Using a liquid measuring cup, measure 1 cup of buttermilk, add 1/4 cup other milk (I used 1%) and then whisk in 2 Tbs melted butter.
+Mix buttermilk mixture into dry ingredients until just combined, then knead with well-floured hands for about 30 seconds, sprinkling in a little extra flour as needed if dough is too sticky to work with.

-- Lightly flour a clean work surface.
-Use hands to press dough into a 12x10 inch rectangle. (does not have to be exact or perfectly rectangular).
-Brush 2 Tbs softened butter onto the entire surface of the dough.
-Spread filling evenly onto dough coming to about ½ inch of edges.
-Lightly press filling into dough.
+- Lightly press filling into dough.
 If including optional raisins, now sprinkle them on top of the dough.
 Starting with the long end of the rectangle, roll the dough to the opposite end.
-Roll the dough back and forth to shape it evenly into a log shape.
-Pinch the ends together and cut off the excess, about ½ inch.
+Pinch to seal along the length of the rolls to seal the filling in.
+Pinch the ends together and cut off the excess, about 1/2 inch.
 Cut the dough into 8 equal sections.

 - While rolls are baking, prepare the frosting.
 Using a hand mixer, beat softened butter and cream cheese until light and creamy.
-Add in powdered sugar, vanilla, and half n half.
+Add in powdered sugar, vanilla, and milk.
 Mix until well combined.
 When rolls are finished baking, allow to cool 5-10 minutes before spreading the frosting on.
 Store in airtight container for 2 days or serve immediately.
-Enjoy!